mbrady712/stack/README.md

-# stack-starter
+# Stack ADT
-Starter code for creating a simple stack.
+This program creates a stack ADT that holds a collection of pointers to Structures.